KanashiiDev/discord-music-rpc/readme.md

 ### 🔧 Setup

 1. **Install the Extension** <br>
    First, make sure the extension is installed in your browser.
 It usually appears in the window that opens when you click on the extensions icon (like a puzzle piece) next to the address bar.
+Click on the extension icon and complete the initial setup.

 2. **Install the Application** <br>
    [Download the latest release](https://github.com/KanashiiDev/discord-music-rpc/releases).
 Run the app — it will appear in your system tray.